Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Nonlinear RTMPC

 \textbf{Robustness.} A key property of \ac{RTMPC} is the ability to explicitly account for uncertainties, including the ones introduced by the proposed sensitivity-based \ac{DA} framework, by further tightening state and actuation constraints for the nominal safe plan (\cref{eq:nmpc_nominal}).
 The general nonlinear formulation of the dynamics in \cref{eq:system_dynamics}, however, makes it challenging to compute an \textit{exact} additional tightening bound for state and actuation constraints.
 A possible avenue to establish a tightening procedure for the actuation constraints is to observe that the linear approximation of \cref{eq:ancillary_nmpc_implicit} introduces an error upper bounded by~(\cite[Th.
 8.16]{rawlings2017model}):

-where $D$ may be obtained by considering the Lipschitz constant of the controller (e.g. \cite{krishnamoorthy2022sensitivity}).
-However, estimating this constant may be difficult, or computationally expensive, for large-dimensional systems, as is the case herein.
+where $D$ may be obtained by considering the Lipschitz constant of the controller (e.g., \cite{krishnamoorthy2022sensitivity}).
+However, estimating this constant may be difficult or computationally expensive for large-dimensional systems, as is the case herein.
 An alternative is to update the tubes as was done in \cref{subsec:nmpc_nominal_plan}, e.g., by employing Monte-Carlo simulations of the closed-loop system, starting from an initial (possibly conservative) tightening guess and by iteratively adjusting the cross-section (size) of the tube, or by directly learning the tubes from simulations or previous (conservative) real-world deployments \cite{fan2020deep}.
-These procedures, when performed using the learned policy, are particularly appealing in our context, as our efficient policy learning methodologies enable rapid training/updates of the learned policy, and the computational efficiency of the policy enables rapid simulations.
+These iterative procedures are particularly appealing in our context, as our efficient policy learning methodologies enable rapid training/updates of the learned policy, and the computational efficiency of the policy enables rapid numerical validations.

-\textbf{Performance Improvements via Fine-Tuning} In the context of learning policies from nonlinear \ac{RTMPC}, we include in \ac{SA} an (optional) fine tuning-step.
+\textbf{Performance Improvements via Fine-Tuning.} In the context of learning policies from nonlinear \ac{RTMPC}, we include in \ac{SA} an (optional) fine tuning-step.
 This fine-tuning step consists in training the policy with additional demonstrations, without \ac{DA}, therefore avoiding introducing further approximate samples, and having discarded the extra data used to train the policy after an initial demonstration.
-More specifically, the overall \ac{SA} procedure for nonlinear \ac{RTMPC} with the optional fine-tuning step consists of the following: \begin{enumerate}[1)] \item Collect a single task demonstration $\vbs{\xi}$ (e.g., reach goal) from the nonlinear \ac{RTMPC} expert; \item Perform \ac{DA} using the parametric sensitivity (\cref{subsec:sensitivity}) and train the policy, obtaining the policy parameters $\hat{\vbs{\theta}}_0$; \item Optional \textit{fine-tuning} step: \begin{enumerate}[i)] \item Discard the collected data so far, including the data generated by the \ac{DA}; \item Collect new demonstrations (e.g., using DAgger \cite{ross2011reduction} and the pre-trained policy , or \ac{BC}), without \ac{DA}, and re-train the pre-trained policy (with parameters $\hat{\vbs{\theta}}_0$) after every newly collected demonstration. \end{enumerate} \end{enumerate} In this procedure, our proposed tube-guided \ac{DA} is treated as a methodology to efficiently generate an initial guess $\hat{\vbs{\theta}}_0$ of the policy parameters; the policy can then be further fine-tuned, for performance improvements, using newly collected demonstrations via on-policy (e.g, \ac{DAgger}) or off-policy methods (e.g., \ac{BC}).
+Therefore, tube-guided \ac{DA} is treated as a methodology to efficiently generate an initial guess of the policy parameters.